grejman/Siebel-PS1/README.md

 # Siebel-PS1

 **Siebel-IP19-Module.psm1**: Siebel PowerShell Library of commands for managing Siebel environment.

-**Siebel-Change-Password.ps1**: Change password commands to change the Siebel\sadmin password.
+**Siebel-Change-Password.ps1**: Change password commands to change the Siebel\sadmin password on the domain, gateway, services and DB.

 ## Steps
 1) Download the Module